 - 1. GetFreeFrame - 2.
-Determine location of page.
-If on disk (such as text, initialized data or previously saved page) then get disk location: - (a) Disk mapping table (pid, page, disk addr) - (b) Routine bsloc(pid, page) returns disk addr. - 3.
+If page on disk then get its location on disk: - (a) Disk mapping table (pid, page, disk addr) - (b) Routine bsloc(pid, page) returns disk addr. - 3.
 Schedule reading in page from disk into physical memory (introduce copyin status here).
 Is the process ready for execution?
-Don't want to wait.
-This is a "major" fault because it requires disk access to satisfy. - 4.
-Stack and uninitialized data page would not need to be initially read from disk, but would be zero-filled and used (why zero-fill?).
+Don't want to wait. - 4.
+If not on disk (stack and uninitialized data page initially would not need to be read from disk) Just zero-fill (why zero filled?) and use.
 A "minor fault."